2003-12-09 Wetland Monitoring Report1

 pile on the left hand side of this photo.

-north rest corner, north of the dil't pile.
-Photo taken.
+northwest, comer, north of the dirt pile.
+Photo taken

 in June.